Enchanting stately homes in the Cotswolds: 10 you need to visit

 This Jacobean manor house is located in the rural Tewkesbury borough of Gloucestershire, close to the village of Stanton.
 The building is made from famous honey-coloured Cotswold stone called Guiting Yellow, and the interior is sympathetically decorated to match the history of the manor.

 Externally, Stanway House is surrounded by an 18th century water garden in beautiful rural surroundings and the garden has the highest fountain in Britain (300ft).
-Stanway House is open to visitors throughout June, July and August on Tuesdays and Thursdays 2-5pm.
+Stanway House is open to visitors throughout June, July and August on Tuesdays and Thursdays 2-5pm, starting from Tuesday, June 4 – Thursday, August 29.
 There is tea and ice cream on offer to guests and dogs are invited too.

 Rodmarton Manor was built in a period where every fine detail, from the regionally-sourced stone foundations to the timber structures, was carefully crafted by hand by local craftsmen.
 The house took twenty years to build but a day trip to the manor will establish that the time taken was truly worth the effort.